tdlong/XQTL2-exploration/ADAPTIVE_WINDOW_ALGORITHM.md

 3. **Implementation bug**: Something subtle in the constraint accumulation
 4. **Different version run**: The cluster might have run a different version

+### Recent Debugging Insights
+The verbose test script revealed:
+1. **The algorithm IS working correctly** - it progresses from 1 group (10kb) to 7 groups (25kb) to 8 groups (50kb)
+2. **A bug exists**: The 10kb window (1 group) adds a redundant constraint (sum=1) which is already enforced
+3. **This redundant constraint** could cause matrix singularity and LSEI failures
+4. **The fix**: Only accumulate constraints when groups meaningfully change, not just when they exist

 ## Testing Strategy
 The `scripts/test_working_adaptive.R` script tests this algorithm on a couple of positions with different h_cutoff values to verify that:
 1. Hierarchical clustering is working
 2. Different h_cutoff values produce different results
 3. Constraint accumulation is functioning properly
 4. The algorithm converges appropriately
+5. Redundant constraints are not accumulated

 This will help determine if the issue is with the algorithm itself or with the specific data/parameters used on the cluster.